OBOAcademy/obook/redesign/applicationOntologyDevelopment.md

 # Application Ontology Development

 ## Prerequisites
-- Review tutorial on Ontology Theory
+- Review tutorials on Ontology Theory and Ontology Contribution

 ## Preparation
 - TBD

 ## What is delivered as part of the course

-**Description:**  Advanced queries with ontologies
+**Description:**  Combining ontology subsets for use in a project.

 ### Learning objectives
-- advanced SPARQL
+- manage GitHub
-- term enrichment
+- manage ontology imports
-- semantic similarity
+- use ROBOT extract: MIREOT, SLME
-- Named Entity Recognition
+- use ROBOT report
-- more…
+- pruning trees

 ## Tutorials
 - in person or video (link videos here as they become available)